Here’s How to Pay Off Your Car Loan Faster

 1. Refinance your car loan

-This method can be especially effective if your credit score has improved significantly since you first applied for the loan or market interest rates have gone down.
-Either way will allow you to secure a better interest rate.
+Refinancing at a lower rate could help you pay off your car early without increasing your monthly payment.
+You can get lower rates if your credit score has improved since you first applied for the loan or if market interest rates have gone down.

-However, be aware that refinancing also comes with upfront fees, so you’ll want to make sure you’re saving enough on interest charges to make up for the added costs.
+Refinancing comes with upfront fees, so use an auto loan calculator to make sure you’re saving enough on interest charges to make up for the added costs.

 2. Make biweekly payments

-Paying off your car loan faster by making biweekly payments is also an option.
-If you decide to go this route, you would pay half the amount of your car payment every two weeks instead of making the full payment on a monthly basis.
+You can pay off your car loan faster by making biweekly payments or paying half the amount of your car payment every two weeks instead of making the full payment on a monthly basis.

-Here’s a look at what a biweekly payment schedule could look like on a $10,000 auto loan with a 7% interest rate.
+Here’s what a biweekly payment schedule would look like on a $10,000 auto loan with a 7% interest rate.
+(You’d save $478 on interest and pay off the loan 13 months sooner!)

 Monthly payments | Biweekly payments | |